wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 1. prefer desktop apps over other types(i.e. online apps)
 2. is reasonably comfortable using CLI apps
 3. wants to manage their own finances better
-4. quick typer who prefers typing over using mouse
+4. quick typist who prefers typing over using mouse

 ### Value proposition
 An app that help students to manage their financials faster than a typical mouse/GUI driven app.